slab-itu/forex_flf_lstm/README.md

-This anonymous repository is for the dataset and code used for the paper entitled "An Improved LSTM designed for Forex" submitted to PAKDD 2019.
+This repository is for the dataset and code used for the paper entitled "FLF-LSTM: An Improved Long Short-Term Memory Model using Forex Loss Function" submitted to IPM.